MicrosoftDocs/windows-itpro-docs/windows/keep-secure/configure-endpoints-windows-defender-advanced-threat-protection.md

     b.
 Select **Microsoft Intune**, click **Download package** and save the .zip file.

 2. Extract the contents of the configuration package to a location on the endpoint you want to onboard (for example, the Desktop).
-You should have a file called *WindowsDefenderATPOnboardingScript.onboarding*.
+You should have a file called *WindowsDefenderATPOnboardingInformation.mdm*.

 3. Use the Microsoft Intune custom configuration policy to deploy the following supported OMA-URI settings.
 For more information on Microsoft Intune policy settings see, [Windows 10 policy settings in Microsoft Intune](https://docs.microsoft.com/en-us/intune/deploy-use/windows-10-policy-settings-in-microsoft-intune).